 A native of Memphis, Tennessee, Alan Kosten practiced law for 37 years with Harkavy, Shainberg, Kaplan & Dunstan, PLC.
 Since 2003, he has worked in the commercial real estate business specializing in the development and managing of shopping centers across Tennessee.

-Alan holds a B.A. from the University of Alabama and received his Juris Doctorate from Memphis Status University (now The University of Memphis.)
+Alan holds a B.A. from the University of Alabama and received his Juris Doctorate from Memphis State University (now The University of Memphis.)
 An all-star athlete, Alan attended the University of Alabama on a full baseball scholarship, where he lettered for three years and received an honorable mention All-SEC nomination during his senior year.
 While in law school at Memphis State, Alan coached the freshman baseball team.
 He was also part of the six-member group responsible for bringing Memphis its first professional basketball team, the Memphis Pros of the American Basketball Association, and served as Secretary and General Counsel for the corporation that operated the team.

 As Chairman of the Herb Kosten Pancreatic Cancer Charitable Fund, Alan has been the guiding force behind the Memphis-based non-profit organization’s efforts to find a cure for pancreatic cancer since it was founded in 2003, following the death of his brother, Herb Kosten, to the disease.
 The Kosten family launched the foundation with two main goals: provide support to individuals who are fighting the disease and their families and offer funding to help find a cure.